-This stage will normally include the final years of a member's program.
+This stage normally includes the final years of a member's program.
 Its emphasis will be on developing skills already acquired by helping others in meaningful ways.
 The stage will consist of:

-Setting personal goals for further development.

-This is completed at least annually with person of the Rover's choice, ie. individual's sponsor, advisor or other. (examples: assist development phase members in realizing their goals; providing meaningful community service)

-- 2) Integrating personal goals with crew activities (in consultation with crew). - On-going skills development. - 4) Self-evaluation and assessment on a defined, ongoing basis.
+- 1) Setting personal goals for further development.
+This is completed at least annually with a person of the Rover's choice, i.e. individual's sponsor, advisor, etc. (i.e.,: assist development phase members in realizing their goals; providing meaningful community service). - 2) Integrating personal goals with crew activities (in consultation with the crew). - 3) On-going skills development. - 4) Self-evaluation and assessment on a defined, ongoing basis.
 This is completed at least annually in consultation with a person of choice and the advisor.

-Rovers - Personal Goals
+Resources:

+- ☆ Camping/Outdoor Activity Procedure - ☆ Fieldbook for Canadian Scouting

+ROVERS - PERSONAL GOALS

-Activity Area Personal goal (including evaluation criteria) Crew Integration (How can the Crew Help?)
+Activity Area Personal Goal (including evaluation criteria) Crew Integration (How can the Crew help?)

 Leadership Skills

 Life Skills

 Communication Skills

-Spiritual & Social Issues •
+Spiritual & Social Issues

 Personal Interests

 Outdoors